TONToken (TON) Reaches One Day Trading Volume of $52,496.00

-TONToken (TON) traded flat against the US dollar during the 1-day period ending at 17:00 PM E.T. on April 25th.
-Over the last seven days, TONToken has traded flat against the US dollar.
-TONToken has a total market capitalization of $567,928.01 and approximately $52,496.00 worth of TONToken was traded on exchanges in the last 24 hours.
-One TONToken coin can currently be bought for $0.0127 or 0.00000093 BTC on exchanges.
+TONToken (TON) traded flat against the US dollar during the one day period ending at 11:00 AM ET on April 27th.
+TONToken has a market cap of $567,928.01 and $52,496.00 worth of TONToken was traded on exchanges in the last 24 hours.
+One TONToken coin can currently be bought for about $0.0127 or 0.00000093 BTC on popular cryptocurrency exchanges.
+In the last seven days, TONToken has traded flat against the US dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.